rulorules99/agular-scaffolding/README.md

         └── styles.scss
 ```

-## Document
+# Document
 - Now we see how folders are included and what contains

+## Core

 ### Components
-- In component we will create a components
+- In components we will create a component
 ```
 >$ ng g c core/components/name-of-component
 ```